TheRealToxicDev/NightWatch-FiveM/docs/setup/index.md

 Follow these steps to run the bot

 #### Self Host
-* Run install-depend.bat and wait for it to finish
+* Run install-depend.bat (if you haven't already) and wait for it to finish
-* Next go to src/config/config.json and edit these values
-* Open your Command Prompt in the Directory and Run `node NightWatch-StartUp.js`
+* Run NightWatch-StartUp.bat and wait for a response.